 - Erase any pencil marks that are left over.

 After you complete your project, I recommend you coat your canvas with the finishing spray to protect it.
+Again, I use this Krylon Matte Finish Spray; this brand also comes in glossy and satin finishes.
 And that’s it- you’re all finished!
 Now you have a beautiful piece of personalized art.
 You can frame your canvas, or just hang it right on the wall, like I do.

 Tell me, which methods have you tried?
 What are the pros and cons you’ve encountered?
 Is there an easier way you’ve made the same project?
 I’d love to hear from you!

 UPDATE: Since you all liked this tutorial, I wrote another!
 See more ideas for writing quotes on canvas with my new post, 3 (More) Ways to Paint Quotes on Canvas